Deforestation in Malaysia

-Deforestation in Malaysia is a major environmental issue in the country.
+Deforestation in Malaysia has taken place on an industrial scale.
+Malaysia is megadiverse country endowed with large tracts of tropical rainforest.
+In British Malaya, deforestation began in 1880 and was driven by the expansion of commercial rubber and palm oil cultivation.
 Between 1990 and 2010, Malaysia lost an estimated 8.6% of its forest cover, or around 1920000 ha.
-Logging and land clearing, particularly for the palm oil sector, have been significant contributors to Malaysia's economy.
-However, as a megadiverse country, efforts have been made to conserve Malaysia's forests and reduce the rate of deforestation.
+Logging and land clearing has particularly been driven by the palm oil sector.
+World Bank policies in the 1970s encouraged palm oil expansion and the IMF’s bailout package, following the 1998 economic crisis, incentivised the expansion of palm plantations.
+In recent decades, conservation efforts have attempted to protect Malaysia's forests and reduce the rate of deforestation.

 Background

+British colonial deforestation efforts accelerated from 1880, driven by commercial rubber and palm oil cultivation and investment under the lobbying of English botanist, Henry Ridley.
+The extreme deforestation directly led to the Great Flood in December 1926.
+To a certain extent responses to the flood curbed the intensity of industrial-level deforestation.
+However, by the 1920s over 2.1 million acres of land had been deforested by the Empire in Malaya.

 Malaysia declared its independence from Britain in 1957, and formed its current state in 1963.
 Since then, it has seen significant economic growth, a large part of which can be attributed to its forest industry.
 Malaysia's rapid rate of development has put it far ahead of several of its neighbours, such as Indonesia and Papua New Guinea.
-This has largely been in part to its abundance of natural resources, which constitutes significant portions of the country's economic sector.
+This has largely been in part to its abundance of natural resources, which constitutes significant portions of the country's economy.
 Because of this large financial gain from logging, production has been high since initiation, and it was not until 1985 that consequences were first realised.